 Conversely, a weak name can neutralize or even negate the work you do to build a brand and market position.
 A weak name is easily forgotten and can limit your opportunities in other markets if you plan to expand.

 Consumer product companies understand this, and tie their brand names directly to their brand strategies.
 Most B2B companies take a more haphazard approach.
 Those that don’t put any effort into branding simply choose a name, charge forward and end up being “branded” by the market.
 Or worse yet, they’re simply ignored.

 It’s a big undertaking to change your brand name.
 When is it worth it?
 Consider changing your name if you’re redefining or repositioning your brand.
 Here are three reasons to do it:

 Quantify the Costs

 Did I mention that changing a brand name is a big undertaking?
-As with any business decision, it’s important to weigh the costs and benefits.
+As with any business decision, it’s important to weigh the costs and benefits for a brand naming project.
 Break down the costs into hard materials and the time and effort to replace them.
 These can run anywhere from tens of thousands to millions of dollars, depending on your company size.

 Corporate Identity/Product Packaging Items

 It’s straightforward (though not easy) to estimate the cost to change your brand name.
 The benefits aren’t so easy to quantify.
 Many of them are intangible and subjective.
 While this is pretty easy for a branding expert to pinpoint, most SMBs don’t have branding experts facilitating this decision-making process and are left fending for themselves.